MattRowe18/CARLA/docs/source/index.rst

    weather = Weather(world.get_weather())

-The ``world`` object enables the python script to request alterations to the simulation running in the CARLA server instance and the weather object enables the python script to request changes to the weather.
+The ``world`` object enables the python process to request alterations to the simulation running in the CARLA server instance and the weather object collects and modifies the simulation parameters associated with the weather.

 The following indefinite loop then continuously modifies the weather parameters as the simulation runs.